-Group Requesting Use # of Grand Ledge
+Group Requesting Use Residents # of Grand Ledge

-Residents

-Person Responsible for Facili Email
+Person Responsible for Facility

+/ -

 Address City & Zip Phone: Home Work

 Purpose of Activity

-Activity DayParticipants Date(s) Nu mber of
+Activity Day Participants Date(s) Nu mber of

 Entrance Time Leaving Time Program Time

-School or Facility requested ·
+School or Facility requested

 Room (s) requested

-Special Requests
+Special Requests or Equipment Needed

-Coffee Pot(s) C Projector (Type) (# of people)
+Coffee Pot(s) Coff

+Projector (Type) VCR and Moni tor

-PA System Number Number of
+PA System Number of Tables Number of

 Chairs Other

 Admission Charged?
-Yes No If yes, amo ount: \$
+Yes No If yes, amou nt: \$

-AGREEMENT: The undersigned use of school facilities and beverages are permitted in facility and/or equipment as to abide by school rules petthe auditorium.
-The under ertaining to a particu lar facility.
+AGREEMENT: The undersigned use of school facilities and to beverages are permitted in the facility and/or equipment as a abide by school rules per e auditorium.
+The undersi taining to a particu lar facility.
 No food or

-/